<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1623785481019535&amp;ev=PageView&amp;noscript=1">

 Rigid shell wet-mate connectors are molded into a rigid body to offer greater stability, strength, and lockability.
 Two connector halves are screwed together, sealing the junction with an O-ring.

-A chamber is filled with oil or another dielectric fluid to isolate the contacts from water.
+For this component, a chamber is filled with oil or another dielectric fluid to isolate the contacts from water.
 As the ends are mated, the contact pins are wiped clean by the diaphragm in the face of the receptacle.

 Inductive Couplings

-Factors to Consider When Choosing Underwater Connectors
+Factors to Consider When Choosing Subsea Electrical Connectors

 Material

-Few pure metals have more strength than titanium.
-It has an extremely high corrosion resistance and a tensile strength at least double that of aluminum.
+A variation of stainless steel and Inconel is considered a superalloy due to its mechanical strength, surface stability, and corrosion resistance.
+Though that is the case, few pure metals have more strength than titanium.
+This is because it has an extremely high corrosion resistance and a tensile strength that’s at least double that of aluminum.

 From a cost perspective, stainless steel is a reasonable choice for wet-mate connectors and will stand up to the elements quite well.
 However, for applications that require truly exceptional corrosion and heat resistance, titanium is the preferred option.